In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 My Observations:

-It has three-dose settings with simple bean selections, as with the Gaggia bean to cup machines, and the volume setting is on a dial similar to the DeLonghi machines, but there are some references in the form of markings around the dial to refer to, although there are no numbers (that could be remedied, with stickers, or Tipp-ex – stickers would probably look neater…).
+It has three-dose settings with simple bean selections, as with the Gaggia bean to cup machines, and the volume setting is on a dial similar to the DeLonghi machines, but there are some references in the form of markings around the dial to refer to, even though there are no numbers (that could be remedied, with stickers, or Tipp-ex – stickers would probably look neater…).

-Someone has asked about the grinding settings, and Melitta have answered appearing to advise not adjusting the setting at all from the factory pre-set until at least a thousand coffees have been made.
+Someone has asked about the grinding settings, and Melitta have answered appearing to recommend not adjusting the setting at all from the factory pre-set until at least a thousand coffees have been brewed.
 This seems odd, I’m sure if they’ve misunderstood the question and are talking about some form of internal burr adjustment, or whether they’re saying that the grind adjustment is only there to be crafted finer over the years as the burrs wear.

-There are a few gripes in the reviews stating that they thought they were buying a fully automatic machine, which would produce one touch milkies for them, nevertheless it’s not that sort of machine – it will produce the coffee for you (espresso coffee and Café Crème) on a one touch basis, however the milk is a manual affair, although all you have to do is stick the pipe into your milk bottle and press the steam button, so there’s not a massive amount of work essential.
+There are a few gripes in the reviews stating that they thought they were buying a fully automatic machine, which would produce one touch milkies for them, nevertheless it’s not that sort of machine – it will produce the coffee for you (espresso and Café Crème) on a one touch basis, nevertheless the milk is a manual affair, although all you have to do is stick the pipe into your milk bottle and press the steam button, so there’s not a massive amount of work necessary.

 Check Price – Amazon UK